Travel smarter in 2026 with our guide to the best cities for going solo—where to go, what to do, and how to make the most of every moment.

 Planning Your Solo Adventure

-Ready to take the plunge?
-Here are some steps to get started:
+Ready to take the plunge into solo travel?
+Here are some steps to get started on your journey as a solo traveler:

-- Choose your destination based on your comfort level and interests
+- Choose your destination based on your comfort level and interests—start easy if it’s your first solo trip

-- Research accommodations that cater to solo travelers
+- Research accommodations that cater to solo travelers, like hostels with social events or hotels in safe neighborhoods

-- Pack light to maintain mobility and independence
+- Pack light to maintain mobility and independence—you’ll be managing your own luggage

 Final Thoughts: The World Awaits